sbt/sbt/CONTRIBUTING.md

 ### Adding notes

-All pull requests are required to include a "Notes" file which documents the change.
+Most pull requests should include a "Notes" file which documents the change.
 This file should reside in the
 directory:

     <sbt root>